yuretzius/ProjectEuler0020/README.md

 > [!NOTE]
 > Project Euler's policy allows publication of solutions for the first 100 problems, that's why I am sharing my work here for reference and educational purposes.

+Nothing much to tell about the python version.
+Directly compute the factorial, using recursion and python's native (big) ints.
+Convert the result to a string, cycle through it digit by digit and add them up. $N = 100$ takes $96\mu\text{s}$,